321polorex123/lis-ep5-nightmare-workaround/README.md

-#Life is Strange save editor
+#Life is Strange Episode 5 Nightmare Bug Workaround

 ##Disclaimer
 I'm not responsible for any damage that may occur when using this tool.